x1ao4/desktop-skipper-for-plex/README.md

 - DSP only works for Plex for Windows/Mac.

 ## Configuration
-Before using DSP, please configure the `/config/config.ini` file according to the following tips (example).
+Before running, please configure the `/config/config.ini` file according to the following tips (example).
 ```
 [server]
 # Address of the Plex server, formatted as http://server IP address:32400 or http(s)://domain:port